mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 # Models

-!!! warning "Warning"
-    This document is still a WIP.
-Mostly still in 'ad-hoc notes' format

-## Models (skipping unused batteries for now)
+## Current Models (skipping unused batteries for now)

+This section contains ad-hoc notes on our current models, and intended changes.

 ### Column